maths/moodle-qtype_stack/doc/en/Developer/Development_track.md

 ## Milestone 2.

 Basic skeleton import of STACK 2 questions and storage in the database.
 Teacher can create a question version and attempt this from the database, with no caching.

 ## Milestone 3.

 Reinstate the dynamic cache and make it work with one Moodle behaviour.
+At this point we should be able to include a STACK question into a moodle quiz, for demonstration and testing purposes.

 ## Milestone 4.

-* Editing forms in Moodle to allow creation of questions.
+* Editing forms in Moodle to allow creation and editing of questions.
 * Import and export of STACK 3 questions in Moodle's format.

 ## Milestone 5.

-* Finish STACK 2 importer: ensure all fields are imported by the question importer.
+* Finish STACK 2 importer: ensure all fields are imported correctly by the question importer.
 * Add reporting functionality.
 * Add user documentation.
-* Installation documentation, and reporting.
+* Installation, documentation, and reporting.
 * Make STACK respect all Moodle behaviours.

 ---